Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 On average, you can expect to pay between $3,000 and $10,000 to have your home’s exterior painted by a professional.
 Most homeowners land somewhere in the middle, around $5,000 to $6,000.
 A more specific way to estimate is by square footage, which typically runs from $1.50 to $4.00 per square foot.
 For example, a 2,000-square-foot house might cost between $4,500 and $6,500.
 This price covers labor and materials, but keep in mind that the quality of the paint and the amount of prep work needed can push you toward the higher end of that range.
 This is especially true if your current residential siding needs significant repairs first.

-How Location Affects Your Price
+How Your Location Affects the Painting Price

 Where you live plays a big role in the cost of your painting project.
 National averages are helpful, but labor rates and material costs can differ significantly from one city to the next.
 Here in the Redmond and greater Puget Sound area, prices will reflect our local economy and the high demand for quality home services.
 The climate can also be a factor, as certain paints and prep techniques are better suited for our wet weather, which can influence material costs.
 The only way to get a truly accurate number for your home is to get a few detailed estimates from local, reputable contractors who understand the specific needs of Pacific Northwest homes.